I'm very excited to announce the first release of Airwire.

 We're using a couple of Airwire features here:

-• We instantiate the component using the Airwire.component() helper, and we store it in the component data.
+helper, and we store it in the component data. - We bind inputs to

-• We bind inputs to component.<property>.
+.
 When a property updates, Airwire sends a request to the server with the change and receives a response with new data.
-If the response changed another property's value, it would be immediately reflected.
+If the response changed another property's value, it would be immediately reflected. - We bind component errors to

-• In mounted() — which is executed when the component is added to the DOM — we call mount() on the component to fetch initial data.
+on the component to fetch initial data.
 This responds with a list of available users (see the PHP code below).
-When we receive that response, we update the selected assignee to the first user, to make the input have a value, and we do the same with the category input.
+When we receive that response, we update the selected assignee to the first user, to make the input have a value, and we do the same with the category input. - Finally, we add a

-• Finally, we add a submit() method that calls the create() method on the component.
-In the then() callback, we tell Airwire to refresh all report-filter components.
+components.
 Those components display a list of filtered reports, so the displayed data might become stale by adding a new report to the database.

 For the PHP half, you create components similar to Livewire.
 There are a few extremely valuable improvements compared to Livewire as well, but we'll get to those a bit later.